Spin-resolved Mott crossover and entanglement in the half-filled Hubbard model: Results and Discussion

+Having established that the leading PCA modes of the correlation matrices encode physically transparent fluctuation patterns, we next turn to a complementary perspective based on quantum geometry.
+While PCA identifies dominant collective modes and their evolution with interaction strength, it does not directly quantify how rapidly the many-body ground state reorganizes as system parameters are varied.
+To capture this aspect, we analyze distance measures between ground states at neighboring interaction strengths, which provide a metric-based view of correlation-driven state-space restructuring.
+This quantum geometric approach thus offers an independent and sensitive diagnostic of the metallic-to-Mott crossover, allowing us to pinpoint regions where the ground-state wave function undergoes its most pronounced reconfiguration, and to correlate these with the emergence of dominant fluctuation modes revealed by the PCA analysis.

-{\textit{Quantum geometry distance matrix.---}}To complement our order parameter and PCA analyses with a wavefunction based viewpoint, we adopt the quantum geometry distance matrix formalism introduced by Hassan {\textit{et. al.} \cite{Hassan2018}, as a diagnostic of the metal-insulator crossover.
-We form a quantum geometry distance matrix from expectation values of exchange operators that swap the occupation of two single-particle modes.
-For a normalized many-body ground state $|\psi_0\rangle$, the (squared) quantum overlap associated with exchanging the occupations of modes $i$ and $j$ is $\langle \psi_0|\hat{E}_{ij}|\psi_0\rangle$, and the corresponding distance is defined as
+To complement our order-parameter and PCA analyses with a wavefunction-based diagnostic, we employ the quantum geometry distance matrix introduced by Hassan {\textit{et. al.} \cite{Hassan2018}.
+For a normalized many-body ground state $|\psi_0\rangle$, we define a fermionic swap operator $\hat{E}_{ij}$ that exchanges the occupations of single-particle modes $i$ and $j$, satisfying $\hat{E}_{ij}c_{i\sigma}\hat{E}_{ij}^{-1}=c_{j\sigma}$.
+The associated quantum overlap $\langle \psi_0|\hat{E}_{ij}|\psi_0\rangle$ measures the indistinguishability of the two modes in the correlated ground state.
+The corresponding distance

-which satisfies the metric properties.
-For the spinful Hubbard model we employ an exchange operator that acts on the site-orbital degrees of freedom while including spin: in practice we evaluate the expectation of the operator that exchanges the occupation of sites $i$ and $j$ for both spin species.
-This choice yields a distance matrix that is sensitive to the combined charge-spin coherence between sites; one can readily form spin-resolved variants by restricting the exchange to a single spin projection if desired.

-The distance matrices shown in Fig. \ref{fig:distance} display a clear geometric signature of the metallic to Mott crossover.
-In the metallic limit ($U=0$) the matrix shows pronounced off-diagonal structure and reduced distances among specific site pairs --- a direct manifestation of extended intersite coherence and mode clustering.
-As $U$ increases the off-diagonal elements systematically grow (distance increases) and the matrix becomes progressively diagonally dominated, indicating that local components of the many-body wavefunction decouple from one another and electronic states become localized.
-Comparing spin sectors, the $S=1/2$ manifold exhibits larger initial off-diagonal modulation and a sharper evolution toward diagonal dominance than the $S=3/2$ sector; the latter remains comparatively more uniform at intermediate $U$, reflecting the reduced intersite coherence in the partially polarized background.
-Quantitatively, the largest change in the intersite distances occurs in the same weak-to-intermediate coupling regime ($U\approx 2-6$) identified by the local observables and PCA, thereby providing a wavefunction based geometric confirmation of the Mott crossover.